How to Plan and Launch an MVP: A Go-to-Market Strategy

 MVP Launch Approaches

 There are several main approaches to MVP release and product launch.
-They include the friends-and-family launch (which is quite self-explanatory), soft launch, hard launch, and silent launch.
+They include the friends-and-family launch (which is quite self-explanatory), soft launch and hard launch, as well as silent launch.
 Let's find out how they differ and in which cases they are best applicable.

 3 most common product launch approaches: Soft, Hard, Silent